La fuga (2001 film): Plot

 In the present time, upon landing in Entre Ríos, Tomás witness his fellow co-pilot being gunned down by Duval and his men in an ambush set to kill him.
 Meanwhile, Santaló gambles against Víctor Ganz, a ruthless card player, in a no-limit game; the match goes into the night and after dawn, but Ganz does not seem to get tired at all.
 Santaló eventually collapses of exhaustion and Ganz is declared the winner; believing they have made an agreement to rip him off, Escofet shoots Santaló in the stomach only to be subsequently shot dead by Tabita: it is revealed she is the one who made an arrangement with Ganz, who are actually identical twin brothers who switched places with each other between breaks.
 She flees with the brothers and the money, leaving Santaló to die.

-Meanwhile, Bordiola goes to see Rita - who has been visiting him for two years in prison despite his coldness towards her - but learns she has committed suicide: in a letter, she reveals to be the 10-year old girl whose father Bordiola shot and how she planned to avenge her father's death by marrying his killer, but could not carry on as she fell in love with him.
-Tomás ambushes Duval in a brothel, kidnaps and drags him to an abandoned air-field and ties him to the plane's engine, whereupon he starts it and stands aside as Duval is spun to death, finally avenging his family's murder.
+Meanwhile, Bordiola goes to see Rita - who has been visiting him for two years in prison despite his coldness towards her - but learns she has committed suicide: in a letter, she reveals to be the 10-year-old girl whose father Bordiola shot and how she planned to avenge her father's death by marrying his killer but could not carry on as she fell in love with him.
+Tomás ambushes Duval in a brothel, kidnaps and drags him to an abandoned airfield and ties him to the plane's engine, whereupon he starts it and stands aside as Duval is spun to death, finally avenging his family's murder.
 Soon after the old man's death, Irala inherits and sells the coal store, walking away with the money.

 Eight years later, during the inauguration of the Obelisco, the monument is vandalized with the graffiti "Monument dedicated to the inmates who escaped the prison, April 17th, 1928".
 In the crowd, a laughing Zajur pictures his fellow inmates singing together in their prison uniforms; he and Irala, who is also among the crowd, share a quick glance and a smile before Irala walks away.